Home Legal Product Disclosure Statement

 ii. the insolvency of OFX.

-• If a GC Account holder contacts the Trustee alleging a breach by OFX of its obligations to the GC Account holder in respect of the GCA Services, the Trustee will:
+• If a GC Account or OFX Global Account holder contacts the Trustee alleging a breach by OFX of its obligations to the GC Account or OFX Global Account holder in respect of the services, the Trustee will:

 i. notify OFX;